Abarim Publications' online Biblical Hebrew Dictionary

 The two forms ידד (ydd) and דוד (dwd) are obviously related.
 But there are two separate roots ידד (ydd) that don't seem to have a lot to do with each other:

-The verb דוד (dwd) isn't used in the Bible, so we don't exactly knows what it means, or even how it was pronounced.
+The verb דוד (dwd) isn't used in the Bible, so we don't exactly know what it means, or even how it was pronounced.
 But judging from its derivatives and equivalents in cognate languages, it possibly expressed an action that reflected affection: to gently swing, dandle, fondle, etc. This root additionally appears to have a nuance of containing something.